GPUOpen-Tools/ocat/docs/source/usage.rst

 * :guilabel:`Frame times` Shows a frame graph of the frame times of the loaded sessions.
 * :guilabel:`Reprojection times` Shows a frame graph of the reprojection times of the loaded sessions (VR only).
 * :guilabel:`Session statistics` Shows overall session statistics of the loaded sessions.
 Switch between the metrics using the arrows on the top right of the graph.
 Following metrics can be displayed:
  - Missed frames
  - Average FPS
  - Average frame times
  - Average reprojection times (VR only)
  - 99th-percentile frame times

 **Controls**

-Displays the controls to navigate wihtin the frame graph window.
+Displays the controls to navigate within the frame graph window.

 General options
 ---------------